-The subject lands ('Subject Lands') shown on Attachment 1 are located on the east side of Regional Road 27, south of Kirby Road, and are municipally known as 11063 and 11191 Regional Road 27.
+The subject lands ('Subject Lands') shown on Attachment 1 are located on the southeast corner of Regional Road 27 and Kirby Road, and are municipally known as 11363 Regional Road 27.

-The Subject Lands are developed with an existing golf course known as the Copper Creek Golf Club.
-The surrounding land uses are shown on Attachment 1 and consist of low rise residential uses to the south and on the west side of Regional Road 27, and a natural valley area to the east.
-The lands to the north are zoned "A Agricultural Zone" by Zoning By-law 1-88, and are subject to Official Plan Amendment File OP.17.007 (Kirby 27 Developments Limited) for a residential development planned in conjunction with the Subject Lands.
+The Subject Lands consist of agricultural and open space uses.
+The surrounding land uses are shown on Attachment 1 and consist of low rise and rural residential uses to the north and east, and on the west side of Regional Road 27.
+The lands to the south are zoned OS2 "Open Space Park Zone" and are subject to Official Plan Amendment File OP.17.008 (East Kleinburg Developments Inc./1045501 Ontario Limited) that proposes a residential development planned in conjunction with the Subject Lands.